Arash-11/personal-website-v2/posts/rustlings-immutability-ownership.md

 <br />

-To make the code compile, We can go ahead and update it to the following:
+To make the code compile, we can go ahead and update it to the following:
 ```
 fn main() {
     let data = "Rust is great!".to_string();